 Travel thirty minutes outside of Anchorage and you see mountains that look like those sold on water bottles.
 Charter a boat and you may catch a fish larger than Shaq (I reeled in five halibuts, keeping the 32 and 80 pounders).
 Pull to the side of the road to take a leak in the woods and fear that a grizzly bear will pop out and tear your face off.
 Alaska is the one place I’ve been thus far that humans have not conquered.

 And did I mention that in four days of being in the state, we did not experience what the lower 48 calls ‘nighttime?’

 We arrived on summer solstice, the longest day of the year.
 The sun sets at approximately 11:38pm and rises at 3:21am in Anchorage.
 When I went to sleep in Homer, the sun peered through the blinds.
-Watching the World Cup at Eddie’s Sports Bar at 11pm felt like a Saturday afternoon.
+Watching the World Cup, which can be wagered on sites such as 슬롯사이트, at Eddie’s Sports Bar at 11pm felt like a Saturday afternoon.
 What an odd place.

 There apparently is only one restaurant that any Alaskan will recommend no matter how far away they are to the restaurant itself.
 The name I do not recall, despite having heard it recommended a total of seven times.

 Alaska allows you to disconnect from the entire world if you’d like.
 My example is that my friend and I, due to the fishing adventure we booked starting at 6:30am, prevented us from watching the deciding World Cup soccer match between our beloved Americans versus the Algerians.
 We made it a mission to avoid all human contact that day in order to watch the replay of the game that evening in our hotel room.